Compare any two graphics cards:

 Intro

-Compare all that to the Radeon HD 5970, which makes use of a 40 nm design.
+Compare that to the Radeon HD 5970, which makes use of a 40 nm design.
 AMD has set the core frequency at 725 MHz.
-The GDDR5 memory is set to run at a speed of 1000 MHz on this specific model.
-It features 1600 SPUs along with 160 Texture Address Units and 64 Rasterization Operator Units.
+The GDDR5 RAM runs at a frequency of 1000 MHz on this particular model.
+It features 1600 SPUs as well as 160 Texture Address Units and 64 ROPs.

 Display Graphs